home-assistant/developers.home-assistant/blog/2024-03-04-config-entry-reconfigure-step.md

 Reauthentication should be started automatically by the integration in the case a login / token / etc. is invalidated so the user has an option to adjust those settings.

-Reconfiguration is started by the user from the config entry options menu and should be implemented to update config entry data which are not optional for the integration to work but is also not used for handling authentication issues ([see reauthentication](/docs/config_entries_config_flow_handler#reauthentication)).
+Reconfiguration is started by the user from the config entry options menu and should be implemented to update config entry data which are not optional for the integration to work.
+Authentication issues are handled with a re-authentication flow. ([See reauthentication](/docs/config_entries_config_flow_handler#reauthentication)).

 ### Example

-Examples could be to change latitude and longitude of a `WeatherEntity` if you have a mobile home, change of communication port of a local device etc.
+Examples could be to change latitude and longitude of a `WeatherEntity` when moving between homes or having a mobile home, change of communication port of a local device etc.

 To implement the `reconfigure` step include it in your config flow as: